fsharp/fsharp.org/foundation/logo.md

 The F# Software Foundation logo for F# is an asset of the F# Software Foundation, and as with other assets, ownership of the logo will be transferred to the F# Software Foundation once it is legally established.

 Usage of the logo is allowed, provided that the logo remains unchanged and the logo is used in a way that is supportive of the mission statement of the F# Software Foundation.
-Do not alter the image color or proportions.
+Do not alter the image shape, color, or proportions.
+Do not use the logo in a context which could imply representation of the F# Software Foundation directly.
+The F# Software Foundation reserves the right to deny usage of the logo to any person or entity, for any reason.

 ## T-shirts and other Merchandise